sigmagamma/portl/README.md

 6. Once you've applied the patch, run the game.
 You should be able to see subtitles in Hebrew - if not, try manually applying the `autoexec.cfg` settings in the Portal console (runnable by using \`): `cc_lang hebrew` and `cc_subtitles 1` .
 Notice that reapplying the patch requires a restart of the game to work.

+## Configuration reference
+game_data.json is an attempt to centralize all localization-related configuration into a single file.
+Rather than use conditional logic based on game within the code, we keep all related properties for each game within that file.

+The top key for each game is also the name of the game main folder (will probably change soon). example "Portal"
+* basegame - the name of inner central game folder. example "portal"
+* caption_file_name - the prefix for the subtitle file.
+For example if the file is closecaption_english.txt then this will be "closecaption".
+* other_file_names - other files in the resource folder that need translation.
+* max_chars_before_break - This determines the length of each line before portl puts a <cr> to create a new one.
+* mod_type - for old games like Portal use "custom".
+For later games use "dlc".
+* os - this is used to determine how to change configuration in the res file such as text size.
+* scheme_on_vpk - true/false.
+Some games have the scheme file outside the VPK.
+* vpk_file_name - should be the dir file in the basegame folder.
+* scheme_file_name - just the file name, not the path
+* format_replacements: - defines which keys to change in the scheme files and to which values.
+* language_name_other_override - unfortunately Portal didn't allow portal_hebrew.txt, so this logic specifically overrides it to be called portal_english.txt, while renaming the original.
+* compiler_game_service_path - If the game has no caption compiler, then this is the steam path under which the main game folder is found
+* compiler_game - name of the main folder for the compiler
+* compiler_game_path - additional path after the steam folder and into the basegame folder, such as \\Black Mesa\\bms
+* english_captions_text_path - name of local file with english text for captions